Gamutvision™ is a powerful utility for exploring color management. With it you can

 |Read image for analysis (external image file)

-2D pseudocolor image of the perceptual differences between input and output colors— typically between an image and printed output.
+Images (2D pseudocolor 3D L*a*b* vector plot) representing the perceptual differences between input and output colors— typically between an image and printed output.
 Same metrics as the color difference plots.
 Uses the contents of an image file (not a built-in pattern).
-Can also produce a 3D L*a*b* vector plot of color changes.

 Analyzes a simulated ColorChecker using the same options as Read image for analysis, i.e., 2D pseudocolor analysis or 3D L*a*b* vector analysis.